 As the North campus is a one way system, it is easiest to park in the car park behind Maynooth University library on South Campus and walk across the road to the North Campus.
 From Maynooth, drive past Manor Mills shopping centre, turn left at lights onto Kilcock Road.
 Pass Aldi and the university library on the left.
 At the roundabout, take the 1st exit (left) and then left again into the carpark behind Maynooth Univerisity library.
 Walk from the library carpark to the front of the library building (you can see the back of the library from the carpark) turn left and up the steps (or ramp) to the Kilcock road pedestrian lights.
 Cross the road into Maynooth University North Campus.
 The new building straight in front of you is the School of Education (rust red and grey building – see pic attached).
 You can use the lift straight in front of you as you enter the building or the stairs to the right side as you enter.
 The room number is SE133 (near the lift and stairwell).

 Link to Google Maps – directions to Maynooth University Library carpark

-Fee: €89 – price includes refreshments, lunch (on Saturday courses only) & handouts.
-Resources will be shared with participants via Dropbox link.
-Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance (participants must attend for the full Saturday or the two evening sessions to receive cert.)
+Fee: €89 – price includes refreshments, light lunch & handouts.
+Extra resources will be shared with participants via Dropbox link.
+Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance (participants must attend the two evening full sessions to receive cert.)

 Developed by highly experienced practitioners, this is a new behaviour support programme for teachers, SNAs, pre-school practitioners, social-care staff in day and residential services, parents and any care-givers who are supporting and caring for children and young adults.